-There's some truly interesting stuff in store for kids here.
+There's some truly interesting stuff in store for 3rd grade and 4th grade kids here.
 Expanding the horizon of their abbreviatory learning, children practice and perfect abbreviations for common titles such as Doctor, General and more.

 If you want to write the address of your residence or your favorite place much shorter than you now do, don't worry.
 All it takes is to master each and every abbreviation in this little worksheet.

 This pdf worksheet excites kids with a cool and colorful wheel with various measurements' abbreviations as its cars.
 The activity of cut-and-glue serves as cherry on top of an already-enticing learning experience.